-I'm an assistant professor in the College of Computing and Informatics at Drexel University in Philadelphia.
+I'm associate professor in the College of Computing and Informatics at Drexel University in Philadelphia.

-I study and design technologies that create opportunities for people to construct new knowledge together.
+I study and design technologies that help people to make cool things and learn together.
 I’m particularly interested in new literacies that are required for successful participation in a technologically mediated society.
 Sometimes my projects involve designing systems that support new kinds of activities.
 Other times I study the ways people adapt to and appropriate existing technologies.

 I received my PhD from the College of Computing at Georgia Institute of Technology in human-centered computing with a focus on social computing and learning sciences.
 My MLIS is from the School of Information at University of Texas at Austin.
 In 2013, I was honored to receive an NSF CAREER award.